 Stains

-Some stains will happen regardless because the material that makes up the plaster is natural and can take up colored substances.
-Mineral stains normally happen when there is poor pool water chemistry.
-Keeping the water chemistry balanced has to be done; otherwise, it will result in more new stains.
+Some stains will happen regardless because the material that makes up the pool plaster is natural and can absorb colored substances.
+Mineral stains normally happen when the pool water has poor chemistry.
+Keeping the water chemistry balanced is essential; otherwise, it will result in more new stains.

 Even with acid washing being a great way of fighting stains, it can be a problem and cause roughness on the pool’s surface if done too often.
 The good thing is that there are products out there that can be used against stains.
 There are also products to retain color and extend the life of the plaster.